bazelbuild/bazel/docs/install.md

 To build Bazel on Ubuntu:

 1. Install JDK 8:
-  * On Ubuntu Trusty (14.04LTS), no OpenJDK 8 is available and the fastest way is to install the Oracle JDK 8:
+  * Ubuntu Trusty (14.04LTS): OpenJDK 8 is not available so the fastest way is to install the Oracle JDK 8:

             $ sudo add-apt-repository ppa:webupd8team/java
             $ sudo apt-get update
             $ sudo apt-get install oracle-java8-installer
-  * On Ubuntu Utopic (14.10):
+  * Ubuntu Utopic (14.10): you can install OpenJDK 8 like this:

             $ sudo apt-get install openjdk-8-jdk

+2. Set the `JAVA_HOME` environment variable.

+   Check if it's already set:

+       $ echo $JAVA_HOME

+   If this prints the path to the JDK 8 root, you can proceed to the next step.

+   Otherwise you'll need to set this to the root of the JDK.
+Use `which javac` to find the path to the JDK's `bin` directory.
+Use `javac -version` to verify that you're dealing with the right JDK version.

+   For example the path could be `/usr/lib/jvm/jdk1.8.0/bin/javac`.
+Set the `JAVA_HOME` variable to `/usr/lib/jvm/jdk1.8.0` then, using:

+       $ export JAVA_HOME=/usr/lib/jvm/jdk1.8.0

+   You can also add this line to your `~/.bashrc` file.

-2. Install required packages:
+3. Install required packages:

         $ sudo apt-get install libarchive-dev pkg-config zip g++ zlib1g-dev

-3. Build Bazel:
+4. Build Bazel:

         $ cd bazel
         $ ./compile.sh